A Sample Botanical Survey

 Introduce yourself on your homepage.
 The editor has two options –“visual” and “text.”
 “Visual” is quite WYSIWYG and works like a word processor, and is the mode you’ll probably always use unless you really like hypertext markup language.
 Delete the text that is currently on your home page.
 Please do not delete this page and make a new one, but rather edit (i.e., add content to) this page.

-Add a little (or a lot, if you are so inclined) to this page.
-Suggestions: your academic and personal interests and career goals, a definition of “Botany,” what you hope to learn from this class, etc. Have fun with this!
+Add a few fun biographical tidbits (or many, if you are so inclined) to this page.
+Suggestions: your academic and personal interests and career goals, your favorite plant, aspects of the natural world that most interest you, a definition of “Botany,” what you hope to learn from this class, etc. Have fun with this!

 Clone your HOME page when you make new pages.